 What do commercial landlords need to consider?

-Many commercial landlords will be dealing with – or preparing to deal with – disruption resulting from the virus outbreak.
-Key elements to address now include:
+Many commercial landlords will be dealing with further disruption resulting from the virus outbreak and the continued lockdown.

 - Tenants attempting to end their leases early

 The majority of rent suspension clauses require a level of material damage or destruction to the premises which are let and are not triggered by a material change in the tenant’s business; Government imposed restrictions regarding use/closure or the wider economy.
-As the fall-out from COVID-19 is likely to be financial, a typical rent suspension clause would not apply.
+As the fall-out from COVID-19 is primarily financial, a typical rent suspension clause would not apply.

 If a tenant has negotiated different terms to a typical rent suspension clause, then such leases would be considered on a case by case basis and lease terms should be reviewed.

-If there is an outbreak of the virus at a landlord’s multi-let property, it may be appropriate for them to close or restrict access to the building.
+If there is an outbreak of COVID-19 at a landlord’s multi-let property, it may be appropriate for the landlord to close or restrict access to the building.
 While this may not be in line with all tenants’ wishes, and they may try to claim derogation from grant, most commercial leases allow landlords to change the areas over which access is granted and in some cases even restrict access in emergency situations, especially when following advice from the Government.

 Where a tenant occupies part of a building, the landlord undertakes responsibility for cleaning.
 While there is no legal requirement for landlords to carry out extra cleaning due to COVID-19, many landlords are taking precautionary measures and deep cleaning premises or cleaning more often.
 Costs for such extra services may be recoverable under service charge clauses and the terms of any agreements will need to be considered to ascertain if such costs are recoverable.

 Commercial landlords are obligated to take reasonable measures to protect the health and safety of both their tenants and anyone entering the building.
 It would be wise for landlords to undertake a full risk assessment in light of any concerns about COVID-19 and to follow advice given following that assessment and any Government guidance

 - Negotiating future leases

 Going forward, it would be sensible to look closely at obligations in relation to the impact of COVID-19 when negotiating any commercial leases.
-In addition, it may be that clauses which allow for a rent reduction or rent suspension in the event that there is a “materially adverse change” to the tenant’s business or an event which causes the tenant to stop occupying the premises during the term may start to become standard requests from future tenants although landlords should consider documenting any such arrangements by way of a personal side letter rather than provisions in the actual lease.
+In addition, it may be that clauses which allow for a rent reduction or rent suspension in the event that there is a “materially adverse change” to the tenant’s business or an event which causes the tenant to stop trading from the premises during the term may start to become standard requests from future tenants although landlords should consider documenting any such arrangements by way of a personal side letter rather than provisions in the actual lease.

 What should tenants be considering?

-Commercial tenants will of course be equally disrupted by the spread of COVID-19, and any steps put in place to mitigate this.
-Following the most recent announcement from the Government, any pub, club or restaurant will need to act fast to try and minimise disruption.
+Commercial tenants will of course be equally disrupted by the spread of COVID-19, and any steps put in place to mitigate this including the current lockdown.
 In terms of commercial leases, this should include considerations around:

 - Business interruption insurance

 Tenants, especially those in the retail sector, need to be aware of breaching their keep-open covenant.
 Many may feel they are stuck between a rock and a hard place as their lease will also state they need to comply with official guidelines, which in this case could, depending on the type of business that they operate, force them to close in compliance with the current lockdown restrictions.